Nonlinear reduced basis using mixture Wasserstein barycenters: application to an eigenvalue problem inspired from quantum chemistry: Acknowlegments

 \section{Acknowlegments}

 The authors thank Alexandre Nou for pointing out the Paley--Wiener results linked to the proof presented in Appendix.
 They also thank Christoph Ortner for interesting discussions.

-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement EMC2 No 810367).
-This work was supported by the French ‘Investissements d’Avenir’ program, project Agence Nationale de la Recherche (ISITE-BFC) (contract ANR-15-IDEX-0003).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreements EMC2 No 810367 and HighLEAP No 101077204).
+This work was supported by the French ‘Investissements d’Avenir’ program, project Agence Nationale de la Recherche (ISITE-BFC) (contract ANR-15-IDEX-0003), as well as the ANR project NUMERIQ (ANR-24-CE46-2255).
 GD was also supported by the Ecole des Ponts-ParisTech.
 GD aknowledges the support of the region Bourgogne Franche-Comt\'e.
 VE acknowledges support from the ANR project COMODO (ANR-19-CE46-0002).